sei-kiu/Wio-Terminal-keyboard/README.md

 # Wio-Terminal-keyboard

-Example to use Wio Terminal to send keyboard key signal
+Example to use Wio Terminal to send keyboard key signals